sachin-pal89/Emitrr_Quiz_App/README.md

 ## Note

-- I have not Commit my .env file because of which one has to create a .env file.
+- I have not Commit my .env file because of privacy reasons but one can create a .env file.
 - In that file add a variable MONGO_URI = "Your_mongo_collection_path" to get access of database.
 - I am attaching the Langs collection file which you can add in your LangPal database to access the quiz question set